|Board Phone:||(803) 896-4500|

 investigations of initial complaints.

-2. Reviewing completed investigations from the standpoint of confirming the existence of probable cause that a violation of the Medical Practice Act has occurred and making a recommendation to the LLR-Office of General Counsel whether the initial complaint should be dismissed or pursued with a formal complaint.
+2. Reviewing completed investigations from the standpoint of confirming the existence of probable cause that a violation of the Medical Practice Act has occurred and making a recommendation to the LLR-Office of Disciplinary Counsel whether the initial complaint should be dismissed or pursued with a formal complaint.

-The function of the IRC is advisory; it does not have the authority to act on behalf of the Board or to direct the actions of staff or to direct actions of the LLR-Office of General Counsel.
+The function of the IRC is advisory; it does not have the authority to act on behalf of the Board or to direct the actions of staff or to direct actions of the LLR-Office of Disciplinary Counsel.

 Membership of the IRC is by appointment of the full Board, usually consisting of former members of the Board.
 The IRC membership is reviewed by the full Board each year.
 There are no term limits for IRC members.